dcurrigan/machine-learning-challenge/README.md

 * [Status](#Status)

 # Project Intro
-This project involved using D3 to create a scatter plot between variable in from the <a href="https://data.census.gov/cedsci/">US Census Bureau</a> 2014 dataset.
+This project involved creating machine learning models capable of classifying possible exoplanets into one of three categores - 'CONFIRMED', 'FALSE POSITIVE', or 'CANDIDATE' - based upon data from the <a href="https://www.kaggle.com/nasa/kepler-exoplanet-search-results>NASA Kepler Space Telescope</a>.
 The briefing for the project was as follows:

-*Welcome to the newsroom!
-You've just accepted a data visualization position for a major metro paper.
-You're tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.*

-*The editor wants to run a series of feature stories about the health risks facing particular demographics.
-She's counting on you to sniff out the first story idea by sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.*

-*The data set included with the assignment is based on 2014 ACS 1-year estimates*
+*Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
+To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.*

 # Project Structure